We realised that the most effective investment pitches we receive all start with the same two words…

 We need to be careful that we’re only estimating as far ahead as we reasonably can, given the stage we are at.
 It’s tempting to pretend this is further than it actually is.

-Investors asking for a 5-year forecast from an early-stage venture, before we have enough data to make good assumptions, are asking us to lie to them.
-Call them on it.
-Remind them of the Leap of Faith.
+Investors asking for a multi-year forecast from an early-stage venture, before we have enough data to make good assumptions, are asking us to lie to them.
+Call them on it.4

 Matt Mireles said it best:

 One of the red flags I look for is seed investors that want me to make things up and lie to them.
 This typically manifests itself in the form of long-term financial projections.
 “What will your sales be 5 years from now?”
 I have no fucking clue, and if you’re asking me that question, neither do you.
 I am a first-time founder in an immature, rapidly growing market.
 Pricing, exact business model — these things are all up in the air.
 My task now is to go out and prove certain assumptions about the product and the market in a way that we matched the two up and achieve the magical paradise that is product-market fit.
 Before I’ve done that, don’t ask me for financial projections other than my expenses, because what you’re really doing is asking me to lie to you, and I hate that.

 How can we build an ecosystem of innovative technology startups in New Zealand?